ELELAB/ALL_markers/TARGET_replicates/README.txt

 * RUNNING THE SCRIPTS *

-The user should be in the moonlight_ALL_paper directory and run the scripts from there.
+The user should be in the ALL_markers directory and run the scripts from there.

 TARGET_ALL_P2_bmp_replicates.R should be run first.